HEADINGTON, OXFORD

 Resolved, &c.
 That no Wife or Servant of any Member of this House ought to have Privilege of Parliament allowed, in any Case, against the Husband of such Wife, or Master of such Servant.

-Meanwhile Brome took a long-term "concubine", his servant Katherine Allen, who was the daughter of an Oxford baker, Thomas Allen, and had been baptised at St Peter-in-the-East church on 10 September 1626.
-In 1664, when he was 50, Whorwood had an illegitimate son, Thomas, by her.
-Thomas Whorwood ("son of Brome, of London, gent.") was matriculated at the University of Oxford from Hart Hall on 26 September 1679, aged 15: this sounds like the right person, yet Thomas Whorwood ("son of Brome, late of Headington, deceased") was matriculated at the University of Cambridge from Trinity Hall in 1683, when he was 19.
+Meanwhile Brome took a long-term “concubine”, his servant Katherine Mary Allen.
+(She was the daughter of an Oxford baker, Thomas Allen, and had been baptised at St Peter-in-the-East church on 10 September 1626.)
+In about 1664, when he was 50, Katherine gave birth to Brome's illegitimate son, Thomas Allen alias Whorwood.
+Thomas was using the surname Whorwood and was described as “son of Brome, of London, gent.” when he was matriculated at the University of Oxford from Hart Hall on 26 September 1679, aged 15.

-Whorwood’s younger brother Thomas, a barrister-at-law of the Middle Temple, died on 5 June 1680, leaving him with no family except his illegitimate son.
-He made his will in 1682, making a bequest to:
+Brome’s younger brother Thomas Whorwood, a barrister-at-law of the Middle Temple, died on 5 June 1680, leaving Brome with no immediate family except his illegitimate son.
+He made his will in 1682, leaving a bequest to:

 my naturall or reputed sonne Thomas Whorwood ... whom I hereby enioyne and require to take upon him and bee called by the name of Whorwood, according to a deed or grant to that purpose heretofore by mee to him made under my hand and seale.